-So with an aim of NOT meeting any of you there, here are my stay safe singing tips and how to look after your voice!
+So with an aim of NOT meeting any of you at a voice clinic, here are my stay safe singing tips and how to look after your voice!

 When you get to touring – you know it!
 Touring is exhausting, vocally, mentally and physically.
-It is really important that you have a good vocal practice in place before you hit this stage.
+If you want to go pro, it is a great asset to have a good vocal practice in place, before you hit this stage.

 - Learn how to train your breathing to support the voice.
 By understanding how effective breathing works, the voice develops more tone, consistency, agility and clarity.
 You can do SO much more with your voice!
 A singing teacher’s aim is to give all our singers the means to develop a practice that will help throughout their lives, not just when singing.

-- Don’t get over tired It’s worth remembering that when you first tour or indeed for most amateur singers hitting the Xmas concert schedule, you will probably still have the day job too, so learn to look after yourself by eating well and getting enough sleep well This will help you maintain your consistency in performance.
-If you get run down, you are more likely to catch the bugs!
+- Don’t get over tired It’s worth remembering that when you first tour or indeed, for most amateur singers, hit the Xmas concert schedule, you will probably still have the day job too, so learn to look after yourself by eating well and getting enough sleep well.
+This will help you maintain your consistency in performance.
+If you get run down, you are more likely to catch the dreaded bugs!
 Be safe and think ahead!
-Good technique is what we run to when we are tired – it is what saves our voices!
+Good technique is what we run to when we are tired – it’s what saves our voices!

-After show parties for theatre singers, as well as band and choir singers are the most common place to lose your voice.
+- After show parties!
+For theatre singers, as well as band and choir singers, post show pub or party sessions are the most common place to lose your voice.
 Why?
-You are talking over music and background noise.
+You are talking over music and background noise, you are probably dehydrated already and drinking dehydrating alcohol.
 Basically for 2 hours or more, after singing, you are shouting.
-Become a listener instead!
+Become a listener instead!.

 - Keep your voice well hydrated, especially on stage.
 Central heating etc will dry you out too, so drink whilst in the office and at home.
-When you catch a cold – keep drinking hot water.
+Travelling by coach can dry you out, too.
+If on a tour bus – keep hydrated and away from the air con!
+If you catch a cold – keep drinking hot water.
 Never whisper when you have loss of voice.